SALES TAX COMPLIANCE TIPS

 This will then give you a good indication of what taxes you’re going to have to deal with.
 You can always liaise with a company that specializes in sales tax support to assist you with being tax compliant.

 We can’t be so wrapped up in being creative that we don’t do our due diligence as far as paying taxes is concerned.
+These were my top SALES TAX COMPLIANCE Tips for Artists.
+I hope this will be of help to you.

 Now that is all sorted, you can go back to your painting.